dominickp/dom-deno/README.md

+# dominick.cc

+Dom's personal site.

+This website is generated with Lume on Deno.
+The animations were made with Anime.js.
+Changes to the GitHub repo trigger GitHub Actions to update Deno Deploy, where it is hosted at the edge.

-# Build
+## Build

-deno task lume
+`deno task lume`

-# Start the local development server
+## Start the local development server

-deno task lume --serve
+`deno task lume --serve`